hasura/graphql-engine/server/COMPILING-ON-MACOS.md

-# Compile a native arm64 graphql-engine executable on M1 using brew and ghc-8.10.7
+# Compile a graphql-engine executable using brew and ghc-8.10.7

 1. Install ghc-8.10.7 and cabal-install via ghcup